Coronavirus: German mayor suspected of jumping vaccine queue | DW | 22.02.2021

 Wiegand said the people immunized included 29 members of Halle's city council and crisis management team.

-On Monday, State Premier Reiner Haseloff told the news agency Reuters that he saw Saxony-Anhalt — formerly a part of the Soviet-dominated East Germany — as a future German center for vaccine making.
+On Monday, State Premier Reiner Haseloff told the news agency Reuters that he saw Saxony-Anhalt — formerly a part of the Soviet-dominated East Germany — as a future German center for vaccine production.

 Haseloff said that during the Cold War, in the early 1960s, East Germans had received their polio vaccines earlier in the main, after the Soviet Union's rare cooperation with a US scientist, Albert Sabin.
 For a few years, the ideological tensions of the Cold War led to Western governments dismissing the better vaccine option, but the West ultimately adopted it as well.